 In his address to the United Nations in 1995, Pope St John Paul II recognized the importance of protecting human rights as a whole.
 In his encyclical Centesimus Annus, he drew up a non-exhaustive list of human rights recognized by the Church:

 - the right to life, including for the unborn;

 - the right to live in a united family and in a moral environment conducive to the growth of the child’s personality;

 - the right to develop one’s intelligence and freedom in seeking and knowing the truth;

-- the right freely to establish a family, to have and to rear children through the responsible exercise of one’s sexuality.
+- the right freely to establish a family, to have and to rear children.

 Pope John Paul II is credited with deepening and developing a distinctive Catholic human rights tradition.
 Over the years, other Church leaders have further developed the Church's teaching in support of human rights, including the U.S. Catholic Bishops, who gave definitive support of the human rights tradition in their 1986 pastoral letter, Economic Justice for All: